-Item # Summary Source Source Detail Recommendation Risk Rating Theme Responsible Office Responsible Person Responsible BOT Committee Action Plan Action Plan Completion Status Completion Date 32 Accenture Accenture January 17, 2019 Report CFO Role in Budgeting - UCF would benefit from formalizing the CFO's role to include setting the overall fiscal constraint in the budget process (e.g. revenue, expenditure, liquidity and debt targets).
-From a practicable standpoint, this translates into the President, Provost and the CFO 'stacking hands' on fiscal capacity, with the Provest driving the budget allocation process thereafter.
-Medium Internal Control Redesign & Process Enhancements President, Provost & CFO Thad Seymour, Elizabeth Dooley & Dennis Crudele Finance and Facilities Committee The Division of Finance will draft a University Budgets policy, which will include the CFO's responsibility for establishing the total available funding from all sources to be allocated in the university's budget.
-After this amount is set, the CFO, Provost, and President will jointly determine the allocation to the academic and non- academic units across camous.
-The Provost.
-Working In Progress June-20 33 Auditor General Florida Auditor General January 4, 2019 Report Document the BOT approval of any auxiliary fund deficit fund balances that were caused by restoration of the E&G funds and provide such documentation to the BOG.
-Medium Internal Control Redesign & Process Enhancements CFO Dennis Crudele Finance and Facilities Committee Documentation to be reviewed and approved during upcoming Board meetings UCF's response to the Auditor General included the following paragraph on page 17: In terms of auxiliary balances addressed in this finding, as permited by BOG Regulation 9013.
-Auxiliary Operations, UCF has determined that its auxiliary orexices will be self-supporting in the aggregate, and not on an individual basis Accordingly, an auxiliary operation had a temporarily deficit fund balance due to the timing of when the correcting journal entries were posted; however, at no time was there a deficit in the collective fund balance for all auxiliary operations.
-Completed July-19 6 Board of Governors Board of Governors September 13, 2018 FAC and Full Board Meetings University will not move forward with any capital projects until the UCF BOT has completed the implementation of the procedures discussed at the UCF BOT meeting held on 9/6/18 and verified to the BOG that the procedures are in place.
-High Internal Control Redesign & Process Enhancements coo Misty Shepherd Finance and Facilities Committee All proposed projects on hold until further notice.
-1. University Audit will continue to perform real-time capital project continitring for all projects costing two million dollars or more that are approved by the UCF Board of Trustees between the time period of 9/15/2018 to 12/31/2021.
+Item # Summary Source Source Detail Recommendation Risk Rating Theme Responsible Office Responsible Person Responsible BOT Committee Action Plan Action Plan Completion Status Completion Date 6 Board of Governors Board of Governors September 13, 2018 FAC and Board Meetings University will not move forward with any capital projects until the UCF BOT has completed the implementation of the procedures discussed at the UCF BOT meeting held on 9/4/16 and verified to the BOG that the procedures are in place.
+High Internal Control Redesign & Process Enhancements C00 Misty Shepherd Finance and Facilities Committee All proposed projects on hold until further notice.
+University Audit will continue to perform real-time capital project monitoring for all projects costing two million dollars or more that are approved by the UCF Board of Trustees between the time period of 9/15/2019 to 12/31/2021.
 We would use the current monitoring approach including providing 60 day status memos throughout the course of each project.
-2. For calendary year 2022, the President and Chair of the UCF BOT Finance and Facilities Committee would jointly decide to: a) Extend the monitoring program for another 12 months b) Make the monitoring program permanent (perhaps a liabilition or regulatory changes) c) Continue monitoring efforts on a project by project basis based on a request from the President or Committee Chair at the time the project is formally approved by the BOT d) Discontinue the monitoring program allogether , Completed September-19 3 Public Integrity and Ethics Committee Public Integrity and Ethics Committee March 14, 2019 Report Capital Outlay Budgets must comply with statutory requirements showing all capital projects and the actual source of funds committed to each project High Culture, Ethics, & Governance соо Misty Shepherd Finance and Facilities Committee The BOG has provided a template to all universities for presenting their capital outlay budget.
+For calendar year 2022, the President and Chair of the UCF BOT Finance and Facilities Committee would jointly decide to: Extend the monitoring program for another 12 months Make the monitoring program for another 12 months Continue monitoring efforts on a project by project basis based on a request from the President or Committee Chair at the time the project is formally approved by the BOT Discontinue the monitoring program altogether Completed September-19 3 Public Integrity and Ethics Committee Public Integrity and Ethics Committee March 14, 2019 Report Capital Outlay Budgets must comply with statutory requirements showing all capital projects and the actual source of funds committed to each project High Culture, Ethics, & Governance coo Misty Shepherd Finance and Facilities Committee The BOG has provided a template to all universities for presenting their capital outlay budget.
 UCF is actively using the template and will be presenting it for BOT approval in July 2019.
 The FFC meeting scheduled for September 18th will address the Capital Budget, at that time the committee will also acknowledge that the we have met our obligation with regards to this recommendation and it can be removed from open items.
-The original date for presenting the budget to the board was July but the BOG made changes to the instructions and the template and therefore gave all university's an extension to September.
-The FFC meeting scheduled for September 18th will address the Capital Budget, at that time the committee will also acknowledge that the we have met our obligation with regards to this recommendation and it can be removed from open items.
+The original date for presenting the budget to the board was July but the BOG made changes to the instructions and the temptate and threefore gave all university's an extension to September.
+The FFC meeting scheduled for September 18th will address the Capital Budget, at that time the committee will also acknowledge that the we have me dru orbligation with regards to this recommendation and it can be removed from open items.
 This was agenda item FFC4 on the September 18 meeting.
-Completed September-19 15 Public Integrity and Ethics Committee Public Integrity and Ethics Committee March 14, 2019 Report Budget and finance decision makers should receive regular notifications of changes in applicable laws and regulations including new Board of Governance guidance.
-High Training & Awareness CFO Dennis Crudele Finance and Facilities Committee F&A will continue to provide notification via email, budget directors' meetings, and financial focus group meetings, to budget and finance decision makers as there are changes to applicable laws and regulations.
-Particular emphasis will be given to new Board of Governors guidance when it is received.
-Division of Financial Affairs developed a communication plan that outlines the process for monitoring additions on changes to Florida Statutes and BOG Regulations and the procedure for communicating those changes.
-This action item was originally marked with a proposed completion date in December 2019 but was completed in October, 2019.
-October-19 17 Public Integrity and Ethics Committee Public Integrity and Ethics Committee March 14, 2019 Report Boards of Trustees should approve E&G carryforward commitments reported to the BOG's each August and approve University changes to the approved commitments on a quarterly basis High Transparency & Pre-Approvals CFO Dennis Crudele Finance and Facilities Committee An internal process is being developed based on BOG guidance.
-Division of Financial Affairs developed a process document that outlines the requirement and process for seeking approval of annual E&G carryforward expenditure plans by the BOT and BOG.
-This action item was originally marked with a proposed completion date in December 2019 but was completed in October, Completed October-19
+Completed September-19 33 Auditor General Florida Auditor General January 4, 2019 Report Document the BOT approval of any auxiliary fund deficit fund balances that were caused by restoration of the E&S funds and provide such documentation to the BOG.
+Medium Internal Control Redesign & Process Enhancements CFO Dennis Crudele Finance and Facilities Committee Documentation to be reviewed and approved during upcoming Board meetings UCFs response to the Auditor General included the looking pangraph on page 17: In terms of auxiliary balances addressed in this finding, as permitted by BOG Regulation 9 013, Auxiliary Operations.
+UCF has determined that its auxiliary services will be self-supporting in the aggregate, and not or an individual basis Accordingly, an auxiliary operation had a temporarily deficit fund balance due to the timing of when the correcting journal entries were posted; however, at no time was there a deficit in the collective fund balance for all auxiliary operations.
+Completed July-19